 - Try replacing light bulbs.
 Yellow bulbs or sodium vapor lights will not attract as many insects.

 - Plant a garden.
 Certain plants and herbs, including marigolds, mint, and basil, act as a natural repellent.

 - Apply an insect repellent.
 Any repellent with DEET will help repel mosquitoes and ticks.

 - Wear appropriate clothing.
 If you are going to be outdoors for a longer period of time, consider wearing long sleeves or pants to keep pests from biting.

 - Store firewood away from the home.
 Piles of wood are a magnet for multiple kinds of pests.

 Other Ways to Stay Pest-Free Outside

 If you have pest problems in your backyard, there’s a big chance they may come indoors.
 By preventing them outdoors, you are effectively preventing them inside as well.
-Your best chance at staying protected from pests all year long is teaming up with a professional pest control company such as The Hitmen.
+Your best chance at staying protected from pests all year long is teaming up with a professional pest control company such as Western Exterminator, formerly Hitmen.
 Contact us today to learn more!